• Skip to primary navigation

 Cookies

-• Add in brown sugar.
+• In a large mixing bowl, add softened butter and brown sugar.
 Using a hand or stand mixer, cream the sugar and butter together.

-• Add eggs.
+• Pour in molasses and add egg.
 Mix until well combined.

 • Roll into 1 inch balls.

-• Toll balls in granulated sugar.
+• Roll balls in granulated sugar.

 • Place on a greased baking sheet and bake at 350 degrees for 8 minutes.